pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/control-plane/metrics.md

 kubectl port-forward -n {NAMESPACE} svc/{PIPECD_RELEASE_NAME}-grafana 3000:80
 ```

-#### Control-plane dashboards
+#### Control Plane dashboards
-There are three dashboards related to Control-plane:
+There are three dashboards related to Control Plane:
 - Overview - usage stats of PipeCD
 - Incoming Requests - gRPC and HTTP requests stats to check for any negative impact on users
 - Go - processes stats of PipeCD components